VecPP/vecpp/README.md

 ## Current State

 In agressive initial development.
-Once Matrices are in, we'll do a full feature and interaction coverage pass and declare a first usable version. **This is not production ready** by any stretch of the imagination at the moment.
+The main types for the first release are in place, and the next step is implementing functionallities as needed on them, **This is not production ready** by any stretch of the imagination at the moment.

 ## Design Goals